Juan Martínez (Chilean footballer)

 Juan Antonio Martínez Marconi (born 1 May 1982), known as Juan Martínez, is a Chilean former professional footballer who played as a goalkeeper.

 Career

 A product of Universidad Católica youth system, Marconi switched to Rangers de Talca and made his professional debut with them in 2002.

 He also played for Los Cóndores from Colbún, Deportes Linares, Unión Temuco, Lota Schwager, Curicó Unido and Deportes Temuco, his last club in the Primera B.

 Personal life

 His father of the same name, Juan Martínez Ortiz, nicknamed Mono (Monkey), was a goalkeeper for clubs such as Curicó Unido and Deportes Temuco in the 1980s.

+Following his retirement, Martínez continued playing football for amateur clubs like Atlético Curicó Unido.
+In 2024, he started a career as a game announcer for amateur matches.